darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

    ```bash
    npx hardhat flatten ./PangolinToPangoroEndpoint.sol > ~/PangolinToPangoroEndpoint.sol
    ```
-   Copy the flattened PangolinToPangoroEndpoint.sol to Remix and deploy it to Pangolin Smart Chain
+   Copy the flattened PangolinToPangoroEndpoint.sol to Remix and deploy it to Pangolin Smart Chain.

    > [Pangolin Smart Chain Info](https://docs.crab.network/evm-compatible-crab-smart-chain/crab-faqs-network-rpc#pangolin-test-network-configuration-parameters)

-4. Call the `setRemoteEndpoint(_remoteChainId, _remoteEndpoint)` of the two endpoints to point to each other.
+4. Call the `setRemoteEndpoint(_remoteChainId, _remoteEndpoint)` on the two endpoints so they point to each other.

    The chain id of Pangoro Smart Chain is `0x70616772`.
 The chain id of Pangolin Smart Chain is `0x7061676c`.